8uddishh/Highland-Rx/highland-rx-examples/operators/audit.md

 > Ignores source values for a duration determined by another Observable, then emits the most recent value from the source Observable, then repeats this process.

 # Examples
-## Example 1: Default for empty value
+## Example 1: Emit clicks at a rate of at most one per two seconds
 ```javascript
 import { interval } from 'highland-rx';
 import { audit } from 'highland-rx/operators';